-^{1.} In some cases, quantified objectives overlap and therefore identify multiple strategies to achieve the RHNA.
+Note: In some cases, quantified objectives overlap and therefore identify multiple strategies to achieve the RHNA.

-SECTION 1K-2: SITES INVENTORY
+SECTION 1D-2: SITES INVENTORY

-AB 1233 RHNA Carryover Analysis
+Fifth Cycle Housing Element - AB 1233 RHNA Carryover Analysis

-AB 1233 (2005) applies to housing elements since January 1, 2006.
+AB 1233 was signed into law on October 5, 2005, and applies to housing elements due on or after January 1, 2006.
 Specifically, the law states that if a jurisdiction fails to provide adequate sites in the prior planning period, within one year of the new cycle, the jurisdiction must rezone/upzone adequate sites to accommodate the shortfall.
 This requirement is in addition to rezoning/upzoning that may be needed to address the Regional Housing Needs Allocation (RHNA) for the new cycle.